 - Some riding schools run part time courses leading to these qualifications.
 A good standard of general education is useful for entry.

 - You could do a full time college course, which includes BHS qualifications, and gain a National Certificate (NC), Higher National Certificate (HNC) or Higher National Diploma (HND).

 - You normally need up to 3-4 subjects at National 5 for entry to the NC and 1-2 Highers or British Horse Society Stage 2 for the HNC or HND.

-- BHS Stage 1 can be taken at 14 years, and Stage 2 at 16 years.
-For Stage 3 you must have completed the Stage 1 and Stage 2 examinations and be at least 17 years old.
-The Preliminary Teaching Test certificate can be completed after Stage 2, where you must complete a coaching portfolio.
-You must be at least 18 years old.
-You can then progress through the Assistant Instructor (BHSAI), Intermediate Teaching Test (ITT), Stable Managers and Senior Equitation and Coaching Certificates to Instructor (BHSI) Certificates.
+- The British Horse Society now offer a 6 stage coaching pathway.
+Stage 1 Complete Horsemanship can be taken at 14 years, and Stage 2 Complete Horsemanship at 16 years.
+For Stage 3 Assistant Instructor you must have completed the Stage 1 and Stage 2 examinations and be at least 17 years old.
+At this point you can join the BHS as an Accredited Coach.
+You can then progress through Stage 4 Senior Coach, Stage 5 Performance Coach to Stage 6 Fellow.

 - The Association of British Riding Schools (ABRS) offers teaching qualifications, but these are currently being updated and require quality assuring before being offered again.
 Updates will be on the ABRS website (see 'Contacts' below).

 - You usually need a full, clean driving licence.